activatedgeek/blog/site/contents/people/th/adages-quotes.md

 > _Laws, like sausages, cease to inspire respect in proportion as we know how they are made._ - John Godfrey Saxe

 > _The only function of economic forecasting is to make astrology look respectable._ - John Kenneth Galbraith

+> _Measures are more than a creation of society, they create society_ - Ken Adler

 ## Adages